chaldea-center/chaldea-docs/docs/v2_release.md

 In-app skill and item recognition is disabled!
 Please waiting.
 :::

+Native app for Android/iOS/Desktop will still be available for V2.
+Because it is not stable and publish for multiple platforms is a little troublesome, currently only web version is in test.

 ## Migrate from V1

 Enter **Import Data** from Home page, you can now import V1 data, sniffed data and FGOSim(webcrow) data.